BMW X3 SUV - Engines, drive & performance

 This doesn't only come as good news for the driver.
 The Volvo XC60 is our champion for premium SUV ride quality, but the X3 isn’t far behind here either, making it a great all-rounder.
 The X3 feels very smooth and isn't badly unsettled by potholes, so passengers will find it comfortable on long journeys.

 Country roads are unlikely to trouble them, either.
-The X3 remains resolutely level even when cornering fast and the suspension keeps such tight control over things that you don't feel the body swaying from side to side.
-From the driver's seat, the sensation is very like that of a conventional BMW saloon, albeit from slightly higher up.
+The X3 remains resolutely level even when cornering quickly and the suspension keeps such tight control over things that you don't feel the body swaying from side to side.
+From the driver's seat, the sensation is very similar to a BMW saloon, albeit sitting slightly higher up.
 This means that you have a good view into corners, too, which builds on the confidence that the X3's direct, nicely weighted steering already instils.

 Another gold star goes on the X3's report card for its off-road capability.
 For many buyers, the ability to deal with demanding terrain is quite a long way down the priority list when buying a new car, but the X3 is an impressive performer on challenging surfaces.
 Although we'd stop short of calling it a Range Rover rival in the rough stuff, the X3 feels easily capable of dealing with the wet fields and boat ramps that some SUVs struggle with.